Skip to main content

 The Bottom Line: Which Mac Should You Buy in 2026?

 Buy the M5 if you're purchasing new.
 Keep the M4 if you own one.
-Wait for the M6 if you have an M4 and are considering an upgrade.
+There's no reason to upgrade from M4 to M5 for typical business use.

 You own an M4 MacBook Air: Keep it.
 There's no perceptible improvement for typical business workflows, and the trade-in math doesn't hold up.
-Revisit when the M6 launches or your M4 starts showing its age in real workloads — likely 2–3 years from now.
+Revisit when your M4 starts showing its age in real workloads — likely 2–3 years from now.

-You're buying your first Mac or replacing an M3 or older model: The M5 Air at $1,099 is the right call.
-Starting storage of 512GB removes a common pain point from the M4 era, Wi-Fi 7 is forward-looking, and the M5 chip will remain capable well into the decade.
+You're buying your first Mac or replacing an M3 or older model: The M5 Air is the stronger option at current pricing.
+Starting storage of 512GB removes a common pain point from the M4 era, Wi-Fi 7 is forward-looking, and the M5 chip should remain capable for 3–4 years of professional use.

-You run local AI models or LLMs regularly: The M5 is a meaningful upgrade from M4 — 4x faster on-device AI processing compounds daily across AI-heavy workflows.
+You run local AI models or LLMs regularly: The M5 is a meaningful upgrade from M4 — up to 4x faster prompt processing compounds daily across AI-heavy workflows.

 You need a Mac for light use: The MacBook Neo at $599 is a separate product entirely.
 If light workloads and macOS ecosystem access are the goal, it deserves serious consideration alongside the M5 Air.